Burton-Cabrera-Frank theory for surfaces with alternating step types: Introduction

-Most implementations of BCF theory assume all steps have identical kinetic properties, for a given in-plane orientation.
+Most implementations of one-dimensional BCF theory presume that all steps have identical kinetic properties.
 This is based on the assumption that steps have full-unit-cell heights, and thus identical structures owing to the crystal lattice periodicity.
 However, when steps have fractional-unit-cell heights, the kinetic properties can differ from step to step.
 This generally occurs for crystal symmetries which contain screw axes or glide planes, and can lead to fundamentally different growth behavior \cite{2004_vanEnckevort_ActaCrystA60_532}.
-For example, on basal plane surfaces of crystals with hexagonal close packed (HCP) or related structures, which have a $6_3$ screw axis normal to the surface, it is common to find steps of half-unit-cell height because of the $\alpha \beta \alpha \beta$ stacking sequence of the lattice.
+For example, on basal plane surfaces of crystals with hexagonal close-packed (HCP) or related structures (such as wurtzite GaN), which have a $6_3$ screw axis normal to the surface, it is common to find steps of half-unit-cell height because of the $\alpha \beta \alpha \beta$ stacking sequence of the lattice.
 As shown in Fig.~\ref{fig:A_B}, on a vicinal surface the orientation of the atomic arrangements alternates between each $\alpha$ and $\beta$ layer, so that the structure and properties of the steps also alternate.
-For such HCP systems, the adatom diffusivity is isotropic and equal on all terraces, and only the step properties alternate.
-The lowest-energy steps are often normal to $\{0 1 \overline{1} 0 \}$ type directions, and the two resulting step structures are conventionally labelled $A$ and $B$ \cite{2001_Giesen_ProgSurfSci68_1,1999_Xie_PRL82_2749}.
+For such HCP-type systems, the adatom diffusivity is isotropic and equal on all terraces, and only the step properties alternate.
+The lowest-energy steps are often normal to $\langle 0 1 \overline{1} 0 \rangle$ type directions, and the two resulting step structures are conventionally labelled $A$ and $B$ \cite{2001_Giesen_ProgSurfSci68_1,1999_Xie_PRL82_2749}.
 (Face-centered cubic materials also have $A$ and $B$ type steps on close-packed $\{ 1 1 1 \}$ surfaces, but they do not alternate between successive terraces for a given step orientation \cite{2001_Giesen_ProgSurfSci68_1}.)
-The kinetics of adatom attachment at $A$ and $B$ steps have been predicted to differ \cite{1999_Xie_PRL82_2749,2006_Xie_PRB_085314, 2011_Zaluska-Kotur_JAP109_023515,2010_Zaluska-Kotur_JNoncrystSolids356_1935, 2013_Turski_JCrystGrowth367_115,2017_Xu_JChemPhys146_144702,2017_Chugh_ApplSurfSci422_1120,2020_Akiyama_JCrystGrowth532_125410,2020_Akiyama_JJAP59_SGGK03}, which can explain the alternating terrace spacing and morphology often observed in HCP-type systems \cite{2006_Xie_PRB_085314,1979_Sunagawa_JCrystGrowth46_451,1982_vanderHoek_JCrystGrowth58_545,1999_Heying_JAP85_6470,2002_Chen_APL80_1358,2002_Zauner_JCrystGrowth240_14,2007_Krukowski_CrystResTechnol42_1281,2008_Zheng_PRB77_045303,2013_Lin_ApplPhysExp6_035503,2017_Pristovsek_physstatsolb254_1600711}.
+The kinetics of adatom attachment at $A$ and $B$ steps have been predicted to differ \cite{1999_Xie_PRL82_2749,2006_Xie_PRB_085314, 2011_Zaluska-Kotur_JAP109_023515,2010_Zaluska-Kotur_JNoncrystSolids356_1935,2013_Turski_JCrystGrowth367_115,2017_Xu_JChemPhys146_144702,2017_Chugh_ApplSurfSci422_1120,2020_Akiyama_JCrystGrowth532_125410,2020_Akiyama_JJAP59_SGGK03,ohka2020effect}, which can explain the alternating terrace widths and step morphologies often observed in HCP-type systems \cite{2006_Xie_PRB_085314,1979_Sunagawa_JCrystGrowth46_451,1982_vanderHoek_JCrystGrowth58_545,1999_Heying_JAP85_6470,2002_Chen_APL80_1358,2002_Zauner_JCrystGrowth240_14,2007_Krukowski_CrystResTechnol42_1281,2008_Zheng_PRB77_045303,2013_Lin_ApplPhysExp6_035503,2017_Pristovsek_physstatsolb254_1600711}.
+Figure~\ref{fig:A_B} illustrates an example in which the $\alpha$ terraces are wider than the $\beta$ terraces.